The current Philips CPAP lawsuits allege that the following sleep apnea devices:

 - DreamStation CPAP, Auto CPAP, BiPAP (non-continuous ventilator)

-- E30 (under emergency use authorization – continuous ventilator, minimum ventilatory support, facility use)
+- E30 (under emergency use authorization – also continuous ventilator, minimum ventilatory support, facility use)

-- Garbin Plus, Aeris, LifeVent Ventilator (mechanical ventilator – continuous)
+- Garbin Plus, Aeris, LifeVent Ventilator (mechanical ventilator – also continuous)

-- OmniLab Advanced Plus In-Lab Titration Device (continuous ventilator, non-life supporting)
+- OmniLab Advanced Plus In-Lab Titration Device (continuous ventilator, also non-life supporting)

 - SystemOne Q series (non-continuous ventilator)

-Note that the following Philips products are still considered safe and have not been recalled:
+Note that the following Philips products are still safe and are not recalled: